-During 2012, the Company was managed by Maurice A. Gauthier, in his capacities as chief executive officer ("CEO"), president and chief operating officer.
-Thomas R. Loftus reported directly to Mr. Gauthier as the Company's chief financial officer.
-Thomas G. Dacus reported directly to Mr. Gauthier as president of the Supply Chain Management Group.
-Thomas M. Kiernan reported directly to Mr. Gauthier as the Company's general counsel and corporate secretary.
-John T. Harris reported directly to Mr. Gauthier as president and chief operating officer of our subsidiary Akimeka, LLC.
-The following compensation discussion and analysis outlines the processes, elements and decisions regarding 2012 compensation for Messrs.
-Gauthier, Loftus, Dacus, Kiernan and Harris (the "NEOs").
+During 2014, the Company was managed by Maurice A. Gauthier, in his capacities as chief executive officer ("CEO"), president and chief operating officer.
+Officers reporting directly to Mr. Gauthier during 2014 included Thomas R. Loftus, as the Company's chief financial officer, Thomas M. Kiernan as the Company's general counsel and corporate secretary, John T. Harris as president and chief operating officer of our subsidiary Akimeka, LLC, and Chad M. Wheeler as president of our subsidiary Wheeler Bros., Inc. The following compensation discussion and analysis outlines the processes, elements and decisions regarding 2014 compensation for VSE's following "named executive officers" - Messrs.
+Gauthier, Loftus, Kiernan, Harris, and Wheeler (the "NEOs").